GabrielGM01/LandingPage-FrontEnd/README.md

     <a href="#autor">Autor</a>
 </p>
 <h4 align="center">
-  > Status do Projeto: Em desenvolvimento ⚠⚠
+  > Status do Projeto: Concluído 💥💥
 </h4>
 </br>
 </br>